localstack/docs/content/en/user-guide/web-application/ci-keys/index.md

 The number of CI keys in a workspace is not limited, but all API keys count towards the same quota.

 For easier tracking, we recommend to use a separate CI key for each project or CI pipeline.
-To create a CI key, enter a descriptive name in the form field and press the 'create key' button.
+To create a CI key, enter a descriptive name in the form field and press the 'Generate CI Key' button.

 Existing CI keys can be renamed, rotated or deleted by selecting the action from the list.